HL7/fhir-udap-security-ig/input/pagecontent/general.md

 This section provides a template for a UDAP Certification that can be used by client applications or third parties to declare additional information about the client application at the time of registration.

 A client application or third party **MAY** construct a certification by constructing a signed JWT as detailed in this section.
 The certification **SHALL** contain the required header elements specified in [Section 1.2.3] of this guide and the JWT claims listed in the table below.
-The certification **SHALL** be signed by the client application operator using the signature algorithm identified in the `alg` header of the certification and with the private key that corresponds to the public key listed in the client’s X.509 certificate identified in the `x5c` header of the certification.
+The certification **SHALL** be signed by the client application operator or by a third party using the signature algorithm identified in the `alg` header of the certification and with the private key that corresponds to the public key listed in the client’s X.509 certificate identified in the `x5c` header of the certification.

 <table class="table">
   <thead>